- Banking that is done through the digital platform without any paperwork is referred to as digital banking

 Which is the best digital bank?

 There is a list of companies providing the offering the opening of digital savings bank account.
 A digital savings account is no different than a basic savings bank account in that digital savings bank account also allows a user to avail full banking facilities without any constraints of maintaining a minimum balance.
 The user is also entitled to a virtual debit card convertible to a physical debit card.
+The banks also offer net banking services through their portals like HDFC net banking or ICICI net banking etc.

 Some of the best zero balance digital savings bank account in India: